ClickCease

 • Trespassing

-Frequently Asked Questions About Domestic Violence
+Frequently Asked Questions

 What is domestic violence?

 DV cases: A family member or intimate partner using violence, threats, emotional abuse, harassment, or stalking to control the behavior of his or her partner are the most common kinds of domestic violence.
 Touching someone against his or her will, shoving, grabbing, or forcing a person to stay somewhere can all be considered acts of violence.
 Emotional abuse can involve insults, disallowing contact with family or friends, withholding money, stopping someone from getting or keeping a job, threats of physical harm, or intimidation.
-Domestic violence can also include violence which causes injuries, a possibility of injury, threats, and protective order violations.
+Domestic violence can also include violence that causes injuries, the possibility of injury, threats, and protective order violations.
 Domestic violence also includes the crimes of stalking and harassment.

 You may be arrested for domestic violence if the police have probable cause to believe you actually committed a crime.
 People from every walk of life, both men and women, are arrested for domestic violence, and many are not guilty of any crime or do not deserve to suffer the effects of a restraining order having been issued against them.